Tangos United Methodist Church

 Tangos United Methodist Church was the first Methodist Church established by Juan and Pedro Pascual in 1900, in Navotas, Philippines.

+History

 The first mass was conducted in 1902 by Simeon Blas at the house of Lucio Sanchez, when fifty pastors were also baptized.
 The first chapel was built in 1905 and was replaced in 1929.
+The building was created in the Neo-Gothic style.